Tega makes first appearance after deleting Instagram page over mental health

 She sat on her own as other housemates talked and finally had a smile on her face when Cross moved over to give her a hug and engaged her in a conversation.

-The mum of one did not go extra with her appearance as she simple rocked a casual outfit without any makeup on.
+The mum of one did not go extra with her appearance as she simply rocked a casual outfit without any makeup on.

 Watch the video below: